 Since the Glacier Exhibition of Iceland, several more projects have been unveiled.
 Particularly of note is Áróra, the world’s first interactive planetarium film.
 A beautiful show that was compiled by some of the nation’s most celebrated photographers, writers, and musicians, Áróra encourages its guests to dance as part of the piece and choreograph their own Northern Lights experience.

 The planetarium also educates guests on what creates this incredible phenomenon, and the stories people across the world had devised throughout history as a way to explain them.

 Perlan also boasts a model of the Látrabjarg cliffs, which are located in the Westfjords; this incredible place is renowned as one of the world’s best places for birdwatching.
 The replica stands ten meters tall and allows you to see lifelike figures of the birds that nest here without having to traverse all the way across the country.
 Visitors can also meet the seabirds through virtual reality glasses!

 This is part of the ‘Wonders of Iceland’ exhibition, which also includes a cinematic display of the country’s underwater world and a wealth of displays about Iceland’s geology, such as its volcanoes, tectonic plates, and geothermal sites and earthquakes.

 Furthermore, Perlan has an exhibition called ‘Water in Icelandic Nature’, which discusses everything about how water defines this country, from its weather patterns to its natural features, its wildlife to its chemistry.
 It uses cutting-edge technology and interactive displays to bring these concepts to life.

 Aside from its exhibitions, Perlan is renowned for its sightseeing opportunities.
 The observation deck here offers an impressive and panoramic view of the city and its surroundings, with adult tickets available for a small fee.
-The most recent addition, which opened in the summer of 2021, is a 230-meter-long (755 miles) zip line that allows those brave enough to glide from one of the water tanks and down to the ground below at up to 50 km/hr (31 mph).
+The most recent addition, which opened in the summer of 2021, is a 230-meter-long (755 feet) zip line that allows those brave enough to glide from one of the water tanks and down to the ground below at up to 50 km/hr (31 mph).